jamietre/iter8/README.md

 #### min()

-Return the minimum of all values in the seqeunce
+Return the minimum of all values in the seqeunce:

 ```Javascript
 let x = iter([3,1,2,4]).min()